drlukeparry/pyslm/docs/examples/basic_geometry.rst

 Subtly, the scan paths are more concise definition and do not follow the typical G-CODE format used across other 3D printing systems.
-However, there is a tendency that irrespective of the definition the scan paths will follow a simiar pattern, that is mostly historically driven by the early L-PBF systems and those based on the original `.cli <https://www.hmilch.net/downloads/cli_format.html>`_ specification.
+However, there is a tendency that the definition the scan paths will follow a similar pattern, that is mostly historically driven by the early L-PBF systems and those based on the original `.cli <https://www.hmilch.net/downloads/cli_format.html>`_ specification.

 The structure of machine build file is that composed from the following sections:

-* header,
+* Header,
-* models,
+* Models,
-* layers section.
+*  Layers .

 The header contains machine specific metadata, and parameters for controlling the build.The models section contains details about individual parts within a build and  a selection of Laser Parameters grouped as Build Style.
-Finally, as this remains a planar process the layers section, at a prescribed build height in the Z direction.
+Finally, as this remains a planar process the layers section, at a prescribed build height in the :math:`Z` direction.
 Each layer contains the various 2D layer geometry that describe the infill raster pattern used for controlling the scan-paths taken by the exposure sources.
 The common layer geometry types are 1D exposures or 2D scan vectors that are linearly discretised across the layer: